DemeulemeesterTibe/mlops-eindopdracht/README.md

 - **Update the component files with the latest environment version:** Updates component files with the latest environment versions.
 - **Create or start compute instance:** Creates or starts an Azure ML compute instance.
 - **Check and create environments:** Checks for existing environments and creates or updates them.
-- **Run the azure ml pipeline:** Runs an Azure ML pipeline if the condition to train the model is met.
+- **Run the azure ml pipeline:** Runs an Azure ML pipeline if the condition to train the model is met also sets the inputs of the [text-sentiment.yaml](pipelines/text-sentiment.yaml) the same as some of the inputs of the Github Actions Workflow.
 - **Set output variable:** Sets the output variable of the step.
 - **Stop compute instance:** Stops the Azure ML compute instance.